Auburn tops Kentucky for first Final Four berth

 The Wildcats shot 45.8 percent from the field in the first half, while the Tigers shot just 36.7 percent.
 Neither team found much success from beyond the three-point line, with both shooting around 30 percent.
 In the half, Kentucky was led by Washington with 15 points.
 Auburn was led by Harper with eight points.

-With the win, the Tigers beat an opponent ranked in the Top 10 for the fourth straight time.
+With the win, the Tigers beat an opponent ranked in the Top 10 for the fourth straight game.

+They’ll get at least one more try as No. 2 Virginia awaits in Minneapolis.
+If the Tigers win that, there’s a chance they’ll play Duke — the fourth winningest program in history — in the final.
+But first things first.

 —Field Level Media